 When most people hear the words “root canal,” they cringe.
 But root canal therapy, or endodontics, can actually save teeth, eliminate pain and sensitivity, and restore a tooth’s appearance augmenting overall oral health.

 Root canal therapy becomes necessary when soft tissue inside the root of the tooth—called pulp—is inflamed or infected.
 This can happen for a number of reasons: decay caused by bacteria, multiple dental procedures performed on one tooth, or a chip or fracture.
 Even an unchecked cavity can burrow down into the root, leading to pulp inflammation.
-When root canal therapy becomes necessary, Colorado Springs based Briargate Dental Center is here to help.
+When root canal therapy becomes necessary, Colorado Springs’ Briargate Dental Center is here to help.
 If you are experiencing pain give us a call at (719) 598-1293 for more information!
 We can determine what the issue is, from infection to TMJ issues, we can help.

 Some patients have inflammation or infection without noticing any symptoms.
 However, in most cases, there are some warning signs that there are problems in a tooth’s root:

 - Tooth discoloration

 - Swelling and tenderness of the surrounding gums

 If you notice any of these symptoms, especially with a tooth that has had multiple dental procedures performed on it, give us a call right away.

 Root Canal Therapy Treatment Options

 The traditional approach is to remove the inflamed pulp and shape the canal before filling and sealing it.
 Back teeth typically need a crown as well since most teeth needing root canal therapy will have significant decay.
 Front teeth require crowns at times, too.